 Mark currently works for a UK-based Engineering company involved in diesel engine technology.
 He resides in Wheeling with his wife Lynnae and two sons, Winston, a former player, and Maxwell, an active player.

 Kevin has been the coach of the Stallions Olympic 7's Rugby program since 2013.
 He joined the club as a member of the Stallions inaugural middle school side in 2008.
 In his Stallions career, as a high school player, he owned the distinction of having started every varsity match the club played.
-He also also represented the Rugby Illinois All-State team, the Tornados, for four years.
+He also represented the Rugby Illinois All-State team, the Tornados, for four years.
 He was a USA Rugby High School All-American in 2011.
 In 2012, he was the Stallions first player to earn an athletic scholarship, attending Division 1A powerhouse Davenport University.
-At Davenport, Kevin earned starting positions on their 15's and Olympic style sides, as well as being named to the D1A Mid-South All-Conference team.
+At Davenport, Kevin earned starting positions on their 15's and Olympic style 7's sides, as well as being named to the D1A Mid-South All-Conference team.
 He was elected to be Davenport's team captain for their 2016 competitive season.

 Kevin has led the Stallions Olympic program to Illinois High School State Championships in 2014 and 2015.
 He is a 2012 graduate of Conant High School.